Islamic State's Baghdadi: a trail of horror and death

 That caution was matched by ruthlessness as he eliminated opponents and former allies, even within Salafi jihadist ranks.
 He waged war on al Qaeda’s Syrian wing, the Nusra Front, breaking with the movement’s global leader, al-Zawahri, in 2013.

-But by the time of the raid against him this weekend, his fortunes - and those of Islamic State - were in rapid decline.
+But by the time of his death in the raid this weekend, his fortunes - and those of Islamic State - were in rapid decline.

 With the defeat of Islamic State in its stronghold Mosul, which he declared as the capital of his caliphate, in 2017 the movement lost all the territory it once controlled in Iraq.